 Other versions: This Seashell souvenir table lamp exists in several varieties.

 Many of them have their origin in the Caribbean, because the queen conch – lobatus gigas – is edible and lives among others in that area.
 Conch meat has been consumed for centuries and has traditionally been an important part of the diet in many islands in the West Indies and Southern Florida.

 The queen conch is glued on a cone top shell, a member of the trochidae family – to be determined.
 Probably a species that lives in the same region.

-Probably these shells were imported in Europe to make those lamps.
-These lamps were sold in many souvenir shops on the European coasts since the end of the second world war, and probably sold around the globe.
-The electric parts were made in the 1950s/1960s.
+In all probability, these shells were imported in Europe to make these table lamps.
+They were sold in many souvenir shops on the European coasts since the end of the second world war, and probably sold around the globe.
+The electric parts were made in the 1950s, 1960s.